Bobal Sound Studio Logo

 In 2022 the lease for the Room 66 was terminated, so we dissolved our business.
 I started my own recording studio.

-Whenever I don't work in the studio I act as sound engineer in live venues in Vienna - Replugged, The Loft, Weberknecht - or in the Diplomatic Academy or at one of the corporate events I am booked to.
+Whenever I don't work in the studio I act as sound engineer in live venues round Vienna - mostly The Loft, or I am on tour with one of "my " bands.
+Or I am swimming, bouldern, inlinskating, rding or reading and lazing in my garden with my two cats.